Basingstoke Bluefins Parent & Swimmer Hub

 The Bluefins swimming programme is built around clear structure, consistent expectations and long-term development.
 This section explains how swimming operates across the club, from early competitive squads through to performance and Masters.

-It outlines how squads are organised, how training focus changes over time and how competition pathways and progression decisions are approached.
+It outlines how squads are organised, how training focus changes over time and how competition pathways and squad movement decisions are approached.
 The emphasis is on readiness, skill development and sustainable progress rather than short-term outcomes.

 Squads Training Timetable